keshee/LeagueSharp-2/README.md

 LeagueSharp Assemblies
 ===========

-I do not make script I just add stuff to them if they are missing things I would like.
+I do not make assemblys, I change things to fit what I want.

 Hellsing
 ===========